 Applying a drying spot treatment can only be helpful if you have blemishes that come to a whitehead.
 If you aren’t having much luck with spot treatments, benzoyl peroxide could be worth a shot.
 Using it as a spot treatment will prevent unnecessary dryness.

-Use Medication If Necessary
+10. Use Medication if Necessary

 If you’ve been diligent about caring for your skin in all of the ways I’ve described, including seeking professional help, then it’s time to consult a dermatologist.
-They may suggest temporary antibiotics or a topical retinoid.
+They may suggest antibiotics or a topical retinoid.
 There are also medications that can directly address hormonal imbalances that may be causing your body acne.

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
+Her hands-on experience as an esthetician and trusted skin care expert has created a real-world solution — products that are formulated for nine different types of skin so your face will get exactly what it needs to look and feel its best.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”